WHAT IS IT?

 If it is difficult to find, it can also be purchased online.

 Salty!
-Very salty with a hint of sweet alcohol flavour from the fermentation.
+Very potent and salty with a hint of sweet alcohol flavour from the fermentation.
 It’s very high in sodium and strong so use it sparingly.

 It comes in cube form but will almost always need to be mashed up to be used in marinades.
 If you are using it for braising, it will slowly melt from the heat once you put it in the braising liquid and mix it around.